 Exposition should be minimized and seamless, coming through action and storytelling, not by gossiping strangers, speeches, or by characters explaining to each other things they already know.
 Trilling won't work on film because it’s silly, and explaining it even worse.
 As a gimmick it's also too close to The Shadow's mysterious laugh.
 Instead of describing compact machine guns and exploding bullets, create impressive weaponry and have someone pull out a red clip, slam it into place, then dramatically switch to single fire without saying it’s being switched to single fire for exploding bullets.
 When Doc’s about to drop anesthetic pellets he can say “Hold your breath” in Mayan to his assistants, or whisper it to whomever he’s with.
 It would then be vital to see mist rising from the pellets.

-Doc: Doc might be the hardest to bring to life since the pulps often portray him as lacking a full emotional range and being a flawless individual, disregarding later adventures of lesser import.
+Doc: Doc might be the hardest to bring to life since the pulps often portray him as lacking a full emotional range and being a flawless individual - disregarding later adventures of lesser import.
 In disguise he's anything he pretends to be, which makes his normal stoic intensity a bit odd.
 A few times it's written he has a sense of humor but what little there is seems forced.
 Doc's physicality and quiet intensity make him the focal point of any gathering.
 Above all Doc's intelligence has to be the role's number one requirement.
 In the books Doc reached 6' 7" or so.
 If Doc's hair gets wet or is greased back and there’s a slight widow’s peak, fine for the Bama fanboys.
 Otherwise, the paperback’s hairstyle is inhuman.
+The "helmet" excuse is just that.
 The classic Walter Baumhofer Doc Savage is his best look.